-The industrial natural gas MMBTU and the large commercial and institutional electric MWh and gas MMBTU will be procured in the Industrial and Process Efficiency Program proposed in this NYSERDA 90-day Proposal.
+The industrial natural gas MMBTU will be procured using Industrial and Process Efficiency Program funds requested in this NYSERDA 90-day Proposal.
 Natural gas funds and goals would use the same allocation method as electric funds and goals.

 The commercial and institutional electric MWh and natural gas mmBtu savings will be achieved with new funds and resource deliveries not otherwise contained in the June 23, 2008 Order or elsewhere in this proposal.